Molten salt: Other uses

-Salts may cost $1,000 per ton, and a typical plant may use 30,000 tons of salt.

-Ambient temperature molten salts
+Ambient-temperature molten salts

-Ambient temperature molten salts (also known as ionic liquids) are present in the liquid phase at standard conditions for temperature and pressure.
-Examples of such salts include N-ethylpyridinium bromide and aluminium chloride mix, discovered in 1951 and ethylammonium nitrate discovered by Paul Walden.
+Ambient-temperature molten salts (also known as ionic liquids) are present in the liquid phase at standard conditions for temperature and pressure.
+Examples of such salts include N-ethylpyridinium bromide and aluminium chloride mix, discovered in 1951, and ethylammonium nitrate discovered by Paul Walden.
 Other ionic liquids take advantage of asymmetrical quaternary ammonium cations like alkylated imidazolium ions, and large, branched anions like the bistriflimide ion.